brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ## Overview
 In this short tutorial we are going to create a Human Reousrces appliaction that tracks changes to employees over time.
 To accomplish this we will modify our blog tutorial by adding fields and using an upsert into a new HR database with an employees collection.
-We will add a trigger to take the full document into a collection
+We will add a trigger to take thenew full document into one collection, and just the updated fields into a second collection.

 ![Diagram](img/employeeTrigger.jpg "Diagram")

 ## 1. Create a new stitch app